 You represent a secured lender.
-You are to assist your client in its exercise of rights under UCC §9-610 to sell its collateral after it has foreclosed.
+You are to assist your client in its exercise of rights under UCC §9-610 to sell its collateral after it has foreclosed upon the collateral.

 Or maybe you represent a chapter 11 debtor and are selling its assets under Bankruptcy Code §363.

 Or perhaps you are a federal equity receiver selling under 28 U.S.C §2001 et seq.

 Or you are an assignee for the benefit of creditors or state court receiver who is selling a company’s assets pursuant to state law.

 Regardless of the hat you wear, you have business assets to sell, maybe an entire going concern.
 How will you fulfill your duty to market the sale in a commercially reasonable manner, to obtain the highest price you reasonably can?

 You knee-jerk to the newspaper ad.
 After all, it is common practice to advertise public sales in a general circulation newspaper once a week for several weeks leading up to the auction date.
 This will constitute commercially reasonable notice and is likely to help achieve robust bidding, right?